wudangt/cgrad/README.md

 As you can see from the time dimension, the CUDA C version is more than eight thousand times faster than the C version with openMP, and C with openMP is more than three times faster than the pure C version.

-Similarly, the performance of the c version of the program can be analysis via gprof：
+Similarly, the performance of the C version of the program can be analysis via gprof：
 ```python
 cgrad$ gprof cgrad gmon.out -p
 Flat profile: